Insurance Terminology

 Insurance Premium Tax (IPT) is a mandatory UK government tax charged on most insurance policies, including professional indemnity insurance.

 Currently set at 12%, it is not the same as VAT.
 Unfortunately, it can't be claimed back.
 It is an indirect tax accounted for by insurance companies on most classes of insurance and recovered as a levy against each policy sold.
-It accounts for approximately £ 6 billion in tax receipts annually.
+It accounted for almost £ 8 billion in tax receipts in the 2023 fiscal year.

 For more information about paying IPT, click here.
 For a discussion with one of our experts, please call 0345 251 4000.